syp0000/Demo_ncr/README.md

 This public version is sanitized for portfolio and GitHub use.
 It uses generic sample language and keeps secrets, deployment IDs, and private data out of the repository.

+## Demo Project vs Real Project

+The real project lives in `NCR_automation`.
+This folder, `Demo_ncr`, is the public/demo version made for safe sharing.

+Main differences:

+- The real project keeps the internal Korean-first production wording.
+The demo changes most visible UI text to English and uses generic manufacturing language.
+- The real project is intended to use real deployment environment variables, a shared PostgreSQL database, export authorization, and live AI polishing.
+The demo is configured around demo-safe variables and can run without private services.
+- The demo adds `lib/demo-polish.js`, which returns a clearly marked local demo suggestion when `ANTHROPIC_API_KEY` is not set.
+This keeps the polish/translate buttons usable in a public demo.
+- The demo README documents browser local-storage fallback so visitors can try the app without connecting to a shared database.
+- Private/internal guide decks and slide HTML files from `NCR_automation` are not included here.
+- The demo includes Vercel helper scripts for preview and production deploy commands.
+- Both versions keep the same core product flow: mobile PWA, report form, preview/copy/save, Korean/English polish, user/admin access, edit history, photo evidence, and Excel export.

+In short: `NCR_automation` is the real operational app; `Demo_ncr` is the sanitized shareable version for GitHub, portfolio review, and public testing.

 ## Highlights

 - Mobile-first Progressive Web App that can be installed from the browser home screen